anniedaniel/nicar18-javascript/hello-javascript/hello-javascript.md

 This is the first of 3 classes where we'll walk through the fundamentals and syntax of JavaScript.
 This class assumes you have a basic understanding of HTML and CSS, but mostly we'll be focusing on the JavaScript part of web development.

+Everything you need for this class is in the `class` folder in this directory.
+If you get lost or would rather just listen, completed code and documentation can be found in the `final` folder.

 Quick preface, Javascript isn't something you can learn in an hour.
 This tutorial will hurl a lot of information at you, but hopefully it will serve as a good starting point to get familiar with what you can do and how it works.
 I *highly* recommend that you go back and dig into some of the tutorials and notes listed at the bottom to get a slightly better footing in JavaScript than a quick hour rundown.

 If you get lost, don't panic!
 Ask questions, but it's also totally cool to sit back, follow along and sort out your code later.